Members' Research Service By / May 24, 2022

 If you accept this notice, your choice will be saved and the page will refresh.

 The Commission adopted the proposal on 14 December 2021.
 Within the Council, the Working Party on Transport – Intermodal Questions and Networks carried out the preparatory work, and the Council adopted its general approach on 2 June 2022.
 In the European Parliament, the Committee on Transport and Tourism (TRAN) took the lead on the file.
-The committee’s report was tabled for plenary on 29 October 2022 and its decision to enter interinstitutional negotiations was confirmed by plenary on 21 November 2022.
-A provisional agreement was reached on 8 June 2023.
-This was approved by the TRAN committee on 26 June 2023the Council.
+The committee’s report was tabled for plenary on 29 October 2022 and its decision to enter interinstitutional negotiations was confirmed by the plenary on 21 November 2022.
+A provisional agreement was reached on 8 June 2023 and voted in plenary on 3 October 2023.
+The final act was signed on 22 November 2023 and the directive was published in the Official Journal on 30 November 2023.

 Proposal for a Directive amending Directive 2010/40/EU on the framework for the deployment of Intelligent Transport Systems in the field of road transport and for interfaces with other modes of transport